Natalie Coughlin believes she has swum at her last major meet, satisfied to move on after a U.S. female record-tying 12 Olympic medals.

 Great expectations accompanied her at the 2003 World Championships in Barcelona.
 But so did a 103-degree fever.
 Coughlin didn’t make it out of the prelims in two individual events and finished eighth in the other.

 Again, she came back.
 Coughlin made the 2004 Olympic team and earned five medals in Athens, including twice breaking the Olympic 100m backstroke record.
-She had finally fulfilled the promise placed upon her on her sport’s biggest stage.
+She fulfilled the promise placed upon her on her sport’s biggest stage.

 “I was really overwhelmed with the pressure and expectations of being the world-record holder and trying to get the validation of that individual [100m back] gold medal,” Coughlin said.
 “My memories of that race are pretty foggy.
 The only thing that I can remember of that race was right before being announced, ‘In lane four, Natalie Coughlin,’ I remember thinking no matter what happens in the next couple of minutes, life will still go on.
 Whether you get a gold medal or you get eighth, it doesn’t matter as long as you give it your all.”